T

 Destination-specific tips

-• Tap water is safe and delicious; carry a reusable bottle to save money and reduce waste.
+• Tap water is exceptionally pure and safe to drink, so bring a reusable bottle to save money and reduce waste.

 Plan the rest of your Oslo trip